adityagupta000/TraceTrack/README.md

 ---

 <div align="center">
-Made with ❤️ to bring lost and Found items and humanity back together.
+Made to bring lost and Found items and humanity back together.
 </div>